1. Home

 2. / Corporate News

-Written by Corporate
+Written by Corporativo

-Published 23/12/2024 às 10:08
+Published on 23/12/2024 at 10:08

 Impacts and Future Expectations in Mining

-Mining industry professionals and analysts believe that the focus on technological automation and energy transition will be inevitable for the sector to advance in the new era.
+Professionals and analysts in the mining sector believe that focusing on technological automation and energy transition will be inevitable for the industry’s advancement in the new era.
 In Brazil, the search for clean energy and technological innovation in mining has become increasingly vital since 2025.
-Such advances can unlock untapped economic potential, realigning the sector's growth with sustainable agendas.
-Mining continues to offer opportunities for the creation of highly skilled jobs and significant global economic impact.
+Such advances may unlock previously unexplored economic potentials, realigning sector growth with sustainable agendas.
+Mining continues to offer opportunities for the creation of high-skilled jobs and significant global economic impact.

 Sources: Agência Brasil, Valor Econômico, and CVM Annual Report 2023.

-CVM investigation into Chevron
+CVM Investigation into Chevron

-Transparency and CVM Rules
+Transparency and CVM Standards

 Source: Humberto Sampaio

-Notify
+Notify of

 guest